chistopher/girgs/notes.md

         - all children pairs in the cell if A=B
         - all children pairs (a,b) with a in A and b in B if A and B touch
 2. all type 2 cell pairs must be visited.
-    - should follow from first contraint and the fact that type 2 must have touching parents (since we sample all child pairs of touching parents)
+    - should follow from first constraint and the fact that type 2 must have touching parents (since we sample all child pairs of touching parents)
 3. no cell pair should be visited twice (again induction)
     - pairs with same parent
         - let c0,c1....ck be the children of the current cell